Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020

 - increase the regulatory functions and oversight of the Queensland Building and Construction Commission, including audit powers over trust accounts.

-The new trust account framework will be phased in gradually to all eligible contracts valued at $1 million or more.
+The new trust account framework is being phased in gradually to all eligible contracts valued at $1 million or more.

-From 1 March 2021, the new framework will apply to eligible state government contracts valued between $1 million and $10 million.
-Contracts of this type are already subject to project bank account requirements.
+On 1 March 2021, the new framework commenced applying initially to eligible Queensland Government contracts valued between $1 million and $10 million.
+Contracts of this type were already subject to project bank account requirements.

 Read more about the trust account framework.